 The introductory-level courses, numbered from 100 to 109, are designed as entries into the field by discussing psychological principles and applications in the context of a particular sub-area.
 None assume previous exposure to psychology; none have prerequisites.
-None is required for the major or minor.
-Psych 105 is meant to provide a foundation in the field that later required courses can build on but it is not required for the major.
+PSYCH 110 is meant to provide a foundation in the field that later required courses can build on.
 The 100-109 level courses generally are geared to enrollments of 35.
 Style of teaching in these courses includes lecture with discussion, with exams that combine objective items with some written component, as well as short papers.

 Methodology and Statistics